yojona/cordova-admob-plugin/README.md

 Cordova AdMob plugin
 ====================
-This plugin is compatible with Android, iOS, Windows Phone and Construct 2 Admob plugin.
+This plugin is compatible with Android, iOS, Windows Phone.
+Compatible with Construct 2 Admob plugin.

 ## Install ##